 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

-The Washington state Department of Health reported 3,542 new confirmed cases of COVID-19 and 26 deaths Tuesday.
-A quarter of the state’s intensive care unit beds are now occupied by COVID-19 cases.
+The Washington state Department of Health reported 1,730 new confirmed cases of COVID-19 and 35 deaths Tuesday.

-Up to 650 of the cases reported today might be duplicates, DOH said.

-One hundred three people with confirmed cases of COVID-19 were admitted to Washington state hospitals on Nov.
-19, the most recent date with complete data.
-Preliminary data indicates average daily admittances were 104 in early December.
-Average daily hospitalizations previously peaked during the April surge at 78.
+Hospitalizations continue to increase with 83 people with confirmed cases of COVID-19 admitted to Washington state hospitals on Nov.
+26, the most recent date with complete data.
+Preliminary reports indicate average daily admittances were 113 in early December.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

-King County continues to have the highest numbers in Washington, with 50,188 cases and 929 deaths.
-Spokane County is second, with 19,865 cases.
-Snohomish County has the second highest number of deaths at 312.
+King County continues to have the highest numbers in Washington, with 54,795 cases and 928 deaths.
+Pierce County is second in cases, with 21,821.
+Snohomish County has the second highest number of deaths at 314.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.

 For the past seven days, Washington had a case rate of 36.8 per 100,000 people.
-The national rate for the same period is 60.1 per 100,000, according to the Centers for Disease Control and Prevention.
-Rhode Island has the highest rate in the United States, at 122.9.
-Hawaii is the lowest, at 6.4.
+The national rate for the same period is 65.3 per 100,000, according to the Centers for Disease Control and Prevention.
+Oklahoma has the highest rate in the United States, at 125.5.
+Hawaii is the lowest, at 7.9.

 Comments